 Credit unions have certain requirements to join.
 For instance, you may need to live locally or be part of a professional organization.
 To find credit unions, check out the locator tools on the National Credit Union Association website.

-When applying for a personal loan, shop around for the best terms.
+When applying for a personal loan, shop around for your best terms.
 Look for a lending company, credit union, or bank that offers a manageable repayment plan with low interest rates.

-Going to graduate school is a great way to acquire skills and make progress in your career, but loan or credit card debt will hold you back as you’re trying to move forward.
+Going to graduate school is a great way to acquire skills and make progress in your career, but loan or credit card debt could hold you back as you’re trying to move forward.

 Try to reduce the amount of graduate school loans you need to take out by increasing your income.
 Perhaps you can find part-time work with a flexible schedule, or maybe you have a certain talent or skill that you can turn into a lucrative side hustle.

-Hopefully, your graduate degree has a high return on investment.
-If that’s the case, then the money you spend now will pale in comparison to the earnings you’ll make in the future.
+Ideally, your graduate degree has a high return on investment.
+If that’s the case, then the cost of grad school applications will hopefully pale in comparison to the earnings you’ll make in the future.

 Choose a program that will bring about tangible benefits in your income and career.
-Although you’re investing some serious start-up costs, Future You should be able to reimburse the bill and then some.
+Although you’re investing some serious start-up costs, your future self should be able to reimburse the bill and then some.

 Which graduate degrees have the highest return on investment?
 See the 10 valuable degrees that can make you $100K or more.